 E-mail: rminkoff@luc.edu (.
 Remember to include your name and the course on your subject line.
-Please
+Please use your Loyola e-mail account when sending e-mails.)

 COURSE DESCRIPTION

 This course is designed to show you in great detail how to edit copy for all types of journalistic situations from blogging to broadcast to print.
 This includes proper language skills in a world of social media as well as a thorough knowledge of style, grammar, spelling, punctuation, fact-checking, design, Web packaging, headline and caption writing, and editorial planning.